joantolos/gradle-file-selector/README.md

 ## Producer

-There is a gradle task named **produceFiles** that creates the random files and store them into _/output_ folder
+There is a gradle task named **produce** that creates the random files and store them into _/resources/output_ folder

 ## Consumer

-There is a gradle task named **consumeFile** that opens the _selected file_ and log the content on console.
+There is a gradle task named **consume** that opens the _selected file_ and log the content on console.
 The files are located under it's own _/resources/input_ folder.

 ## Gradle task